BlueMap-Minecraft/BlueMapWiki/wiki/customization/Mods.md

 foliage-color.
 You can define these using this config.
 Undefined biomes will be treated as an ocean-biome.

 *(The biomes-config works only for Minecraft 1.18+ worlds)*

-## Infos for mod-developers
-If you want your mod to be compatible with BlueMap you can simply add all needed resources and configs to your jar-file.

-If you need to override your own resources exclusively for bluemap, you can do this by adding them inside the `assets/<namespace>/bluemap` folder.<br>
-*(E.g. `assets/yourmod/bluemap/blockstates/someblock.json` will override `assets/yourmod/blockstates/someblock.json`)*